instaclustr/terraform-provider-instaclustr/README.md

 name|Accepts AWS_VPC now.
 The new cluster will be deployed on Amazon Web Service.|Required account_name|For customers running in their own account.
 Your provider account can be found on the ‘Account’ tab on the console, or the “Provider Account” property on any existing cluster.|"" tags|If specified, the value is a map from tag key to value.
 For restrictions, refer to the [AWS User Guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html#tag-restrictions).
-Tags are defined per cluster and will be applied to every instance in the cluster.|""
+Tags are defined per cluster and will be applied to every instance in the cluster.|"" resource_group|AZURE only, if specified, the value is name for an Azure Resource Group which the resources will be provisioned into.|"" disk_encryption_key|Specify an KMS encryption key to encrypt data on nodes.
+KMS encryption key must be set in Account settings before provisioning an encrypted cluster.|""

 `rack_allocation`